Our Board Members

 Tami Newell, President

-Local Business Owner, Vice President of Uptown Wadesboro, Inc. Board of Directors; Secretary of Tourism Development Board of Directors, Former IT/Telecommunications Manager at Wachovia Bank.
+Local Business Owner, Vice President of Uptown Wadesboro, Inc. Board of Directors; Secretary of Tourism Development Board of Directors, Anson County Chamber of Commerce Board, Former IT/Telecommunications Manager at Wachovia Bank.

-“Most families in America live paycheck to paycheck and it is easier to find yourself homeless than most realize, making organizations like Anson County Homes of Hope so important.
-With education, encouragement and safe, affordable housing, we can make a positive change in the lives of our community members who are struggling.” - Tami Newell
+“Most families in America live paycheck to paycheck and it is easier to find yourself homeless than many realize, making organizations like Anson County Homes of Hope so important.
+With education, encouragement and safe, affordable housing, we can make a positive change in the lives of our community members who are struggling.” - Tami Newel

 Kristie Phifer